The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Cons

-Is designed for Rev’It jackets so may not be a perfect fit in others
+- Is designed for Rev’It jackets, so may not be a perfect fit for others

-Flexible and breathable level 2 CE certified strap-on back protector with high impact resistance, for both back and ribs.
+Flexible and breathable level 2 CE-certified strap-on back protector with high impact resistance for back and ribs.

 Check Prices on SportsBikeShop